-That’s why you’ll need to provide certified proof of identity before we can action major changes to your account.
+That’s why you’ll need to provide documents which prove your identity before we can pay benefits or change your personal details.
+This includes:

 - applying for a benefit payment or transfer

 - applying to open an income stream account

 - asking us to change your name in our records.